Botswana entry requirements for Malta passport holders

 Must be valid for the duration of your stay

-Your passport needs to be valid for at least the full 90 days you plan to stay in Botswana.
-Airlines check this at check-in — if your passport expires before you leave, you'll be denied boarding.
+Your passport needs to be valid for at least 6 months from your date of entry into Botswana.
+Airlines check this at check-in — if your passport expires sooner, you will be denied boarding.

 Required